Median-of-k Jumplists and Dangling-Min BSTs: Introduction

 \subsection{Related Work}

-Since binary search trees (BSTs) perform close to optimal on average \parenthesisclause{actually, even with high probability} if built from a random permutation~\citep{Knuth1998}, but poorly in the worst case, a natural idea is to enforce the average behavior through randomization.
-The most direct application of this paradigm is interestingly a relatively recent source: \citet{MartinezRoura1998} devised efficient randomized insert and delete operations for BSTs, so that the distribution of the resulting trees is exactly the same as if the insertion order would have been a random permutation.
-This idea can even be made to work when equal keys are allowed in the tree~\citep{Pasanen2010}.
+(Unbalanced) binary search trees (BSTs) perform close to optimal on average and with high probability when keys are inserted in random order~\cite{Knuth1998,Mahmoud1992evolution}.
+A standard approach is to enforce the average behavior through randomization.
+The most direct application of this paradigm is given by Martínez and Roura~\cite{MartinezRoura1998} who devised efficient randomized insert and delete operations that maintain the shape distribution of random insertions.
+The idea also works when duplicate keys are allowed~\cite{Pasanen2010}.

-Randomized BSTs have to store subtree sizes to maintaining the distribution, and so support rank-based operations without additional cost.
-This is not the case for the treaps of \citet{SeidelAragon1996}, which store a random priority with each node instead.
-Treaps remain in random shape by enforcing a heap order \wrt the random priorities; apart from that their efficiency characteristics are very similar to randomized BSTs and hence, as we will see, to jumplists.
+Randomized BSTs store subtree sizes for maintaining the distribution.
+The \emph{treaps} of Seidel and Aragon~\cite{SeidelAragon1996} instead store a random priority with each node.
+Treaps remain in random shape by enforcing a heap order \wrt the random priorities.
+Their performance characteristics are very similar to randomized BSTs.

-Unless further memory is used, BSTs do however not offer constant-time successor queries.
-Like jumplists, Pugh's skip lists~\citep{Pugh1990} are augmented sorted linked lists and thus successors can be found by simply following one pointer.
-Skip lists extend the list elements by towers of pointers of different heights, where each tower cell points to the next element in the list with a tower of at least this height.
-Using geometrically distributed tower heights, one achieves expected logarithmic search time with expected linear additional space.
-In practice, the varying tower heights can be inconvenient; jumplists achieve very similar performance without this complication.
+Unless further memory is used, BSTs do not offer $O(1)$ time successor queries.
+Like jumplists, Pugh's skip lists~\cite{Pugh1990} are augmented, sorted linked lists, so successors are found by following one pointer.
+Skip lists extend the list elements by towers of pointers of different heights, where each tower cell points to the successor among all element of at least this height.
+With geometrically distributed heights, operations run in $\Oh(\log n)$ expected time with $\Oh(n)$ extra pointers in expectation.
+The varying tower heights can be inconvenient; this originally motivated the introduction of jumplists.
+For skip lists, there is a direct and transparent bijection to BSTs~\cite{DeanJones2007}; this becomes more complicated for jumplists (see \wref{sec:jumplist-definitions}).

-An alternative to randomization is of course to enforce a certain minimal balance in BSTs~\citep{Knuth1998}. \Citet{MunroPapadakisSedgewick1992} transfer the height-balancing effect of 2-3 trees to skip lists, and \citet{Elmasry2005} applied the weight-balancing criterion of $\mathit{BB}[\alpha]$ trees~\citep{NievergeltReingold1973} to jumplists.
+The classic alternative to randomization are deterministically balanced BSTs~\cite{AnderssonFagerbergLarsen2005}.
+Munro, Papadakis, and Sedgewick~\cite{MunroPapadakisSedgewick1992} transfer the height-balance rule of 2-3 trees to skip lists, and Elmasry~\cite{Elmasry2005} applied the weight-balancing criterion of $\mathit{BB}[\alpha]$ trees~\cite{NievergeltReingold1973} to jumplists.
 Note that the latter achieves logarithmic update time only in an amortized sense.